NicoDerp/BlueberryOS/README.md

 ### Syscalls

 Instead of the conventional `int $80` for linux-based operating systems, this os uses the interrupt `$30` or decimal `48`.
-Return values of syscalls are returned in register `eax`, and the errno is returned in register `ecx`.
+Return values of syscalls are returned in register `eax`, and if there is an error, the errno value is returned in register `ecx`.
 The rest of the registers are saved.

-### Libc
+### Library

-Is pretty POSIX compliant, with a lot of functions implemented.
+The C-library and kernel is pretty POSIX compliant, with a lot of similarities with Linux.
+You will find a lot of common functions are implemented, but not all.

 ## License